yakkomajuri/privacy-initiative/README.md

 A comprehensive list of utilities and best-practices for anyone to improve their privacy and security online.

 Hopefully becoming a webpage soon.
+Feel free to contribute via PR if you have anything to add.

 ## Index